 There are experienced data modelers out there who somehow develop accurate and stable models that are actually used, often in non-typical or high-pressure situations.
 They get the job done without wasted effort, maintain the involvement and respect of the subject matter experts, and – worst of all! – make it look easy.
 Others modelers might have great technical skills, but fare poorly, maintaining tense relationships with content experts and developers who “just don’t get it,” and watching in dismay as their models are continually undone by “new” requirements.

 What accounts for the difference?
 Magic?
 Luck?
 Better tools?
 No – it’s having a concrete set of frameworks, methods, techniques, scripts, heuristics, and other tools that they draw on to keep the process moving, with everyone engaged, even when complex, difficult situations are encountered.
 And that’s what we’ll cover in this full, but fun, two-day workshop – specific, repeatable techniques that you can use to drive your data modelling skills to the next level.

-The Business-Oriented Data Modelling workshop by Alec Sharp in October of 2014 was evaluated by the attendees with an overall rating of 9.3.
-Content wise this workshop was rated 9.6!
+The Business-Oriented Data Modelling workshop by Alec Sharp is always evaluated by the attendees with an overall rating of 9 or better.